ebzzry/ebzzry.github.io/src/ugarit.md

 ## Notes

-When you are doubtful of the performance of the disk where you'll be storing the snapshots, disable the
+When you are doubtful of the performance of the disk where you’ll be storing the snapshots, disable the
 [locate and updatedb](http://linux.about.com/library/cmd/blcmdl1_updatedb.htm)
 service.
 It is usually run periodically via cron.
 It places a lot of